Risk Factors Dashboard

 11

-Our continued investments in renewable energy and resource stewardship underscore our long-term focus:
+Our continued investments in our sustainability strategy underscore our long-term focus:

-Byproducts to Energy: In fiscal 2025, construction continued on the anaerobic digester project at the Jack Daniel Distillery that will convert a portion of the distillery byproducts to renewable energy and fertilizer.
-The project is expected to become operational in fiscal 2026.
+•Byproducts to Energy: In fiscal 2026, the anaerobic digester project at the Jack Daniel Distillery became operational and is converting a portion of the distillery byproducts to renewable energy and fertilizer.

-Water Stewardship: In fiscal 2025, we continued our work with Waterplan to improve the measurement of water- related risk at our production facilities and to identify opportunities for water efficiency improvements and water reuse at our Casa Herradura facility.
-We will expand this collaboration in fiscal 2026 to begin measuring water risk in our supply chain and further enhance our water stewardship program.
+•Water Stewardship: In fiscal 2026, we continued our work with Waterplan to refine the measurement of water- related risk at our production facilities and to identify opportunities to improve the recharge rate of the aquifer that our Casa Herradura facility depends on.

 Community

-We strive to be a responsible and caring corporate citizen and invest in the communities where employees live and work.
+We strive to be a responsible and caring corporate citizen and invest in the communities where our employees live and work.
 We encourage employees to participate in philanthropic outreach efforts through company-led volunteer projects and nonprofit board service.
-We encourage employees to participate in philanthropic outreach efforts by giving their time and talents to support those non-profit organizations most meaningful to them.
-This employee engagement, as well as our philanthropic contributions, further promote Brown-Forman’s caring culture and commitment to community.
-This civic engagement, as well as our philanthropic contributions, further promotes Brown-Forman’s caring culture and commitment to the community.
+This employee engagement, as well as our philanthropic contributions, further promote Brown-Forman’s unique culture and commitment to community.

 12